AndraCristiana07/CVEScanner/README.md

 # ScanCVEs
-A command-line tool for scanning uploaded files for CVEs using AWS Servicies
+A command-line tool for scanning uploaded files for CVEs using AWS Services

 ### Project Description
-ScanCVEs is a CLI tool that scans local folders for vulerabilities using Trivy, integrated with AWS Servicies such as S3, Lambda, CodeBuild, Cognito, API Gateway.
+ScanCVEs is a CLI tool that scans local folders for vulerabilities using Trivy, integrated with AWS Services such as S3, Lambda, CodeBuild, Cognito, API Gateway.

 The tool zips and uploads a folder into an S3 bucket using a presigned URL.
 The upload triggers a Lambda function that initiates an AWS CodeBuild project to perform a vulenrability scan with Trivy.
 After the scan is done, the result is stored in S3.